-Behaviour Trees in NodeCanvas are designed with the ability to react to immediate changes which is a requirement for modern fast paced games.
+Behaviour Trees in NodeCanvas are designed with the ability to react to immediate changes which is a requirement for most modern fast-paced games.

-Suppose we have this simple behaviour tree where if “myBoolean” variable is true, then we will wait 1000 seconds (exagerated on purpose), which resemples an action that can possibly take that much time.
+Suppose we have this simple behaviour tree where if “myBoolean” variable is true, then we will wait 1000 seconds (exaggerated on purpose), which resembles an action that can possibly take that much time.
 If while that action is Running the condition no longer holds true (myBoolean is false), then nothing will happen.
 The condition will not be evaluated until the next tree traversal.

-To make this Sequencer Reactive, all we have to do is to enable it’s Dynamic option.
-As such, even while the action Wait 1000 seconds is running, if the condition becomes false, the action will be interrupted and the Sequencer will be revaluated, which will result in it return Failure as it should.
+To make this Sequencer Reactive, all we have to do is to enable its Dynamic option.
+As such, even while the action Wait 1000 seconds is running, if the condition becomes false, the action will be interrupted and the Sequencer will be re-evaluated, which will result in it returning Failure as it should.

-If you are making a game that needs reactive evaluation like for example an action or a realtime strategy game.
-The Dynamic option is certain to help you.
+If you are making a game that needs reactive evaluation like for example an action or a realtime strategy game, then the Dynamic option is certain to help you.

 The Dynamic option can been found in the following Behaviour Tree Nodes: